hkage/climbing-scorecard/README.md

 ===

-A simple Python script, that will generate a climbing scorecard used for Boulder sessions at [Bouldershabitat](http://www.bouldershabitat.de/) in Bonn, Germany.
+A simple Python script, that will generate a climbing scorecard used for Boulder sessions at [Bouldershabitat](http://www.bouldershabitat.de/) and the [Bonner Boulderliga](http://bonnerboulderliga.de/) in Bonn, Germany.

 Installation
 ---